Kitware/xaitk-jatic/docs/platform_reflections/jatic.rst

 The largest difficulty discovered when creating this wrapper is the need to appropriately transform between data types.
-For example, the notebook in ``examples/jatic_toolbox`` demonstrates wrapping a (protocol-based) Hugging Face classifier.
-In this case, the JATIC Toolbox seems to appropriately transform the given input type (``numpy`` arrays) to tensors, however the classifier outputs are not similarly transformed back to the original input type (from tensors back to ``numpy`` arrays).
+For example, the notebook in ``examples`` folder demonstrates wrapping a (protocol-based) Hugging Face classifier.
+In this case, ``MAITE`` seems to appropriately transform the given input type (``numpy`` arrays) to tensors, however the classifier outputs are not similarly transformed back to the original input type (from tensors back to ``numpy`` arrays).
 This presents as ambiguity of return type as different models following the image classification protocol have potentially differing return types.
 Due to this ambiguity, tools such as ``xaitk-saliency`` need to account for several different return type possibilities.
 If the responsibility of defining transformations between the various data types falls on each individual tool, it is likely that interoperability of these tools will be reduced.
-The maintainability of tranformations defined in a single location is much greater than that of many definitions across organizations.
-The JATIC Toolbox seems to act as this bridge in one direction: a bi-directional bridge would greatly increase usability/adoptability.
+The maintainability of tranformations defined in a single location is much greater than that of many definitions across organizations. ``MAITE`` seems to act as this bridge in one direction: a bi-directional bridge would greatly increase usability/adoptability.
 Additionally, a singular definition of these transformations ensures that there are no inconsistencies across definitions.
 It is less clear, however, whether or not this transformation should occur automatically.
 There could be a desire to remain in the implementation specific